telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 ![the "Network Capture" feature](../images/livetraffic/websessions/websessions-toolbar-network-capture-beta.png)

-Once the **Network Capture** is enabled, you can capture all HTTP(S) traffic through the active network adapter.
+Once the **Network Capture** is enabled, you can capture all TCP traffic.
 As noted in the benefits section, the main perk of using the network capturing mode is that you don't need to change the operating system proxy or set the client's proxy.
 That lets you quickly capture traffic from processes that otherwise have trouble using HTTP(S) proxies.

 To use the **Network Capture**, you need to set the IP address explicitly, the TCP/IP ports, and the (optionally) process name.
 At least one rule that sets the IP address (or range of IP addresses) alongside the related TCP/IP port must be specified for the capturing to work.